← Back to blog

 1. Include referrals in workplace violence policies

-Your workplace IPV program should explicitly reference free resources for employees who are causing harm.
+Your workplace IPV programme should explicitly reference free resources for employees who are causing harm.

 Examples include: